This article has two main topics. The reasons why some people want access to nutrient-dense animal products and also vegans targeting food producers.

 Nourishing Fats: Why we need animal fats for health and happiness

 The production of these products involves animals eating what is biologically appropriate for them in nature.
 They should be living in the natural habitats they prefer, where there is plenty of sunshine.
 Think cows who walk on open pastures with access to lots of green, growing grass.
 Chickens living where they can enjoy access to insects and earthworms and forage under trees.
 Pigs who live outdoors enjoying a variety of natural foods and pastures they can uproot to create muddy areas.
+Regenerative systems allow for carbon sequestration and the remineralisation of plants.
+Animals with access to these diverse plant species paddocks can get more minerals from them and enjoy increased health as a result.
 These conditions produce animal products high in certain nutrients and in healthy ratios.

 Sourced from sustainable systems: